Kidney transplantation: History

 One of the earliest mentions about the possibility of a kidney transplant was by American medical researcher Simon Flexner, who declared in a reading of his paper on "Tendencies in Pathology" in the University of Chicago in 1907 that it would be possible in the then-future for diseased human organs substitution for healthy ones by surgery, including arteries, stomach, kidneys and heart.

-In 1933, surgeon Yuriy Vorony from Kherson in Ukraine attempted the first human kidney transplant, using a kidney removed six hours earlier from a deceased donor to be reimplanted into the thigh.
+In 1933, surgeon Yuriy Voronyi from Zhuravka, Ukraine, attempted the first human kidney transplant in Kherson, Ukraine, using a kidney removed six hours earlier from a deceased donor to be reimplanted into the thigh.
 He measured kidney function using a connection between the kidney and the skin.
 His first patient died two days later, as the graft was incompatible with the recipient's blood group and was rejected.

-It was not until 17 June 1950, when a successful transplant was performed on Ruth Tucker, a 44-year-old woman with polycystic kidney disease, by Dr. Richard Lawler at Little Company of Mary Hospital in Evergreen Park, Illinois.
+It was not until 17 June 1950, when a successful transplant was performed on Ruth Tucker, a 44-year-old woman with polycystic kidney disease, by Richard Lawler at Little Company of Mary Hospital in Evergreen Park, Illinois.
 Although the donated kidney was rejected ten months later because no immunosuppressive therapy was available at the time, the intervening time gave Tucker's remaining kidney time to recover and she lived another five years.

 Dr. John P. Merrill (left) explains the workings of a then-new machine called an artificial kidney to Richard Herrick (middle) and his brother Ronald (right).
 The Herrick twin brothers were the subjects of the world's first successful kidney transplant, Ronald being the donor.

 A kidney transplant between living patients was undertaken in 1952 at the Necker hospital in Paris by Jean Hamburger, although the kidney failed after three weeks.
 The first truly successful transplant of this kind occurred in 1954 in Boston.
 The Boston transplantation, performed on 23 December 1954 at Brigham Hospital, was performed by Joseph Murray, J. Hartwell Harrison, John P. Merrill, and others.
 The procedure was done between identical twins Ronald (the donor) and Richard Herrick (the recipient), which reduced problems of an immune reaction.
 For this and later work, Murray received the Nobel Prize for Medicine in 1990.
 Richard Herrick's death eight years after the transplant was unrelated to the transplant.